Ciarán Kilduff: Early life

-Professional career
+Playing career

 Shamrock Rovers

 Kilduff was highly rated at Shamrock Rovers as a youth player and after a prolific season at under 21 level, where he scored over 20 goals, Kilduff made the breakthrough to the first team.
 He made his debut against Derry City in the Brandywell in May 2007.
 He went on to make a further three appearances in the same season.